-The following are some suggested methods to determine if ESD is a cause of reader failures, i.e. ESD diagnostics.
-Please remember- some of these suggestions have the negative result experiment problem.
+The following are some suggested methods to determine if ESD has caused reader failures, i.e., ESD diagnostics.
+Some of these suggestions have the negative result experiment issue.

 - Return failed units for analysis.
-Analysis should be able to say if it is the power amplifier that has in fact failed, but won't be able to definitively identify that the cause is ESD.
-However, ESD is one of the more common causes of PA failure. - Measure ambient static levels with static meter.
-AlphaLabs SVM2 is such a meter, but there are others.
-You may be surprised at the static potentials floating detected.
-However, high static doesn't necessarily mean discharges, but should be considered cause for further investigation.
-High levels that keep changing are highly indicative of discharges. - Touch some things around the antenna, and operating area.
-If you feel static discharges, that qualitatively says quite a bit about what is in front of the antenna.
-What actually gets to the ThingMagic Nano is also strongly influenced by the antenna installation, cabling, and grounding discussed above. - Use the mean operating time statistic before and after one or more of the changes listed below to quantitatively determine if the change has resulted in an improvement.
+Analysis should determine if it is the power amplifier that has failed, but won't be able to definitively identify that the cause is ESD.
+However, ESD is one of the more common causes of PA failure. - Measure ambient static levels with static meter, for example, AlphaLabs SVM2.
+High static doesn't mean discharges, but should be considered cause for further investigation.
+High levels that keep changing are highly indicative of discharges. - Touch some things around the antenna and operating area.
+If you feel static discharges, that is an indication of what is in front of the antenna.
+What gets to the ThingMagic Nano is also strongly influenced by the antenna installation, cabling, and grounding discussed above. - Use the mean operating time statistic before and after one or more of the changes listed below to quantitatively determine if the change has resulted in an improvement.
 Be sure to restart your statistics after the change.